luutomas/PythonProject/README.md

 # Jan's comments
  - selected Nove Mesto as test dataset
  - adjusted scraping of coordinates for OpenStreetMaps
- - easy histograms and scatters
+ - basic histograms and scatters

-# Tasks
+# Tasks and Thoughts
  - create separate notebooks for downloader and EDA
  - regression - OLS, quantile, simple equation (possible use of large dummy matrix) [1]
- - how to parse locations?
- -
+ - variable => distance from center
+ - geospatial clusterring => regression within each cluster
+ - treating the categorical variables => dummy? ordered?
+ - Rethink the process of scraping => get the DF of one link, and then append immediately to the old dataframe created.
+ - Check whether the link was already scraped if not, proceed to scraping.
+ - Think about the incremental scraping with timestamps